 Alyn then led the way through the staff doors and into his kitchen.
-After being introduced to the head chef, Dane Shelton, I was placed on the larder, a station I was becoming well acquainted with after spending almost an entire day on the larder at Fera at Claridge's during my previous stage.
+After being introduced to the head chef, Dane Shelton, I was placed on the larder, a station I was becoming acquainted with after spending almost an entire day on the larder at Fera at Claridge's during my previous stage.

-A CDP named Charlie handed me an enormous bowl of trompette mushrooms.
+A CDP named Charlie quickly handed me an enormous bowl of trompette mushrooms.
 He told me that they would be part of a malt purée for the tasting menu.
 My job was to tear each one open, rinse them through, and deliver them to the blender.

 Charlie frequently came over to check on me through the day.
 Here was a man who knew the benefits of a chef tasting his food.
 He always had a mouthful of something, even my raw mushrooms.

 He was very helpful and I felt at ease asking him plenty of questions about the section and what I was preparing.
 He knew that dealing with the mushrooms was a rather mundane task and he often gave me cheeky glances like an entertained big brother.